usingMaths.com

 ⇒ z = -1/-1 = 1;

-Create a new module file; call it Simultaneous3Unknown.py.
+Create a new Python module file; call it Simultaneous3Unknown.py.

 Type out the adjoining Python code for solving simultaneous equations with 3 unknowns.

-Note: The code module for finding LCM has been explained in the Primary Category.
+Note: The code module for finding LCM in Python has been explained in the Primary Category.

 You can comment out the Simultaneous2Unknown Python object code in the main class from the previous lesson or simply continue from where it stopped.

-Feel free to try out your own set of x_coefficients, y_coefficients, z_coefficients and equals values for 3 by 3 Simultaneous Equations.
+As a fun practice exercise, feel free to try out your own set of x_coefficients, y_coefficients and equals values, and see how the Python code solves the resulting 3x3 Simultaneous Equations.

 << Previous Next >>